-In the same way as Templates, Stationery can only be set up and maintained by an FYI administrator, or by a user who is in a User Group that has Administer Templates enabled (refer to Managing User Groups).
+In the same way as Templates, Stationery can only be set up and maintained by an FYI Admin, or a user in a User Group that has Permissions enabled for Templates (refer to Managing User Groups).
 Merge Fields can be used in Stationery in the same way as those used for Templates (refer to Including Merge Fields in Word Templates and Stationery).

 You can select the view "Stationery" to display just Word Stationery in the Templates list.
 You could also add a Keyword such as "Stationery" so these standout in the "All" or "Active" views.

 Note: When you create a new Word stationery, by the default the Status is set to "Draft".
 If you have the "Active" view selected, the newly created Draft template will not be shown.
 Before creating a new Word stationery template, it is recommended to change the selected view to "All" so it includes the Draft templates.

 - Create the Word Template, either directly in the Knowledge - Templates list